-Well how about if I write an ending?
+Well, how about if I write an ending?
 I’ll do that.
-“The older brother seeing the compassion and mercy of his father and desiring a reconciliation, confessed his sins of hypocrisy and asked his father for forgiveness and was embraced and kissed and taken into the banquet and seated at his father’s table.”
+“The older brother, seeing the compassion and mercy of his father and desiring a reconciliation, confessed his sins of hypocrisy and asked his father for forgiveness and was embraced and kissed and taken into the banquet and seated at his father’s table.”
 I like that ending.
 I like that ending.
 But I can’t write the ending.
 The ending has already been written.
 That’s right.
 Here’s the ending.
 “Upon hearing this, the older son, being outraged at his father, picked up a piece of wood and beat his father to death.”
 That’s the ending.

-It would be only a few months before the Pharisees would kill him by nailing him on the wood.
+It would be only a few months before the Pharisees would kill him by nailing him on wood.
 And they would congratulate themselves that what they had done was an act of honor that protected their people, their nation, and their religion from one who came to shame it.
-In the language of the parable, the son was striking the father with crushing, killing, blows, saying, “You are evil, you are shameful, you are evil, someone needs to end the shame and bring honor to this family and I will do it by ridding this family of such a shameful father.”
+In the language of the parable, the son was striking the father with crushing, killing blows, saying, “You are evil, you are shameful, you are evil, someone needs to end the shame and bring honor to this family, and I will do it by ridding this family of such a shameful father.”
 And he says it as he beats him to death.

-For those who do not know Christ, for those who do not know God in Christ, for those sinners in the far country at the end of their resources, for those hypocrites in the church at the extreme ends of the poles, may there be an understanding that grace awaits, no sin is too bad, no hypocrisy too determined to be abandoned and grace received.
+For those who do not know Christ, for those who do not know God in Christ, for those sinners in the far country at the end of their resources, for those hypocrites in the church at the extreme end of the poles, may there be an understanding that grace awaits.
+No sin is too bad, no hypocrisy too determined to be abandoned and grace received.